Just like software, hardware can also be free.

 With OSHW, things are different.
 You can share any design, schematic and/or physical.
 Just like open source software - just use it.
 Even for commercial products.

-Watchtower Library (Wtlib) and Watchtower Reader (so far only published in 2006) are powerful study tools.
+The Windows-only programs Watchtower Library and Watchtower Reader (so far only published in 2006) are powerful study tools.
 Now, us linux-users also want to use it.
-For the moment, it works very well in most linux distros.
+For the moment, it works very well in most linux distros through the WINE (WINE Is Not an Emulator).
+Typically you would write something like apt-get install wine to install it.

 Watchtower Library 2012 on linux